GeorgiKeranov/facebook-marketplace-bot/README.md

 # Facebook Marketplace Bot

 Facebook marketplace bot that automatically removes and then uploads listings from CSV Files.
 You can define all of the information about the items and vehicles that will be posted automatically so you will save time removing and publishing them every single time.
-We are using this to show the listings on the top of marketplace or groups in order to be seen by more people.
+We are doing this to show the listings on the top of marketplace or groups in order to be seen by more people.

 ## Table of Contents
 - [Technologies used](#technologies-used)